Anxiety and depression

 Attention deficiency and hyperactivity disorder (ADHD) mostly presents in children aged about two, who become restless, and agitated with frequent outbursts of uncontrollable bad behaviour.

-During the 1950's, Dr Feingold pioneered a low salicylate diet, which helped some hyperactive children (4).
+During the 1950's, Dr Feingold (4) pioneered a low salicylate diet, which helped some hyperactive children.
 In the Feingold diet, all fruits except pears and Golden Delicious apples are excluded from the diet.
 It is helpful to enquire which high salicylate foods (particularly blackcurrant juice in Ribena) are being eaten regularly.
 High salicylate foods are contained in all fruits and vegetables that are red in colour, such as oranges, red grapes, apples (except Golden Delicious), cherries, black currants, tomatoes, plums and peaches.
 Salicylate sensitivity can be diagnosed with vegatesting.

 Phosphate intolerance, due to a sensitivity to phosphoric acid in cola drinks, can also cause of ADHD.

 Earth radiation (geopathic stress) and electromagnetic radiation can cause anxiety and depression.
 Kathe Bachler, an Austrian school teacher, researched harmful earth radiation (geopathic stress) during the 1970's.
 She dowsed three thousand homes in fourteen different countries, and investigated geopathic stress (GS) related health problems in eleven thousand people.
 In her book, Earth Radiation (5), she outlined many impressive and convincing case histories relating to GS.
-She found that geopathic stress can be associated with learning difficulties and insomnia in children and with anxiety/depression and marriage break-ups in adults and that it can also cause cancer.
+She found that geopathic stress can be associated with learning difficulties and insomnia in children and with anxiety/depression and marriage break-ups in adults and that it is a cause of cancer.

 This is a congenital psychiatric illness that is prevalent in children, teenagers and young adults.
 It is associated with nutritional deficiencies of bioavailable zinc, vitamin B6 and omega 6 essential fatty acid.